amanvir/cryptowatch/README.md

 # cryptowatch

-API for interacting with price of bitcoint/altcoin etc
+API for interacting with price of bitcoin/altcoin from cryptowa.ch.

 ### Install